ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C04_Using_Types.md

 ## Optional Types and Default Values

 If a variable or a function argument is optional, it can either hold a value of a certain type _or_ be `None` to indicate the absence of a value.
-To represent this in type hints, Python provides `Optional` in the `typing` module.
+To represent this in type annotations, Python provides `Optional` in the `typing` module.
 `Optional[T]` is shorthand for "either type `T` or `None`".

 For example, consider a function that tries to find a user by ID and returns the user's name if found, or `None` if not found: